Welcome to today's edition of the Rush 24-7 podcast.

 They, however, filed their own opinions.

-Justices Stephen Breyer, Ruth Bader Ginsburg, and David Suter dissented.
+Justices Stephen Breyer, Ruth Bader-Ginsburg, and David Souter dissented.

 They are the three in the minority.

-Uh more than twenty states require some form of ID at the polls.
+More than 20 states require some form of ID at the polls.

 Courts have upheld voter ID laws in Arizona, Georgia, and Michigan, but they struck down Missouri's.

-So big news in the Supreme Court today, common sense ruling, and it's so commonsensical that uh even John Paul Stevens, one of the most liberal members of the court, joined the majority here.
+So big news from the Supreme Court today, common sense ruling, and it's so commonsensical that even John Paul Stevens, one of the most liberal members of the court, joined the majority here.

 Have you seen the circulation numbers for major newspapers?